LuaLG/DistroBackupBot/README.md

 # Distro
 Distro is a backup server bot for Discord!
-Created by Settings and Dawn!
+# Developers
+Dawn#0666
+Settings#1337